 Home / Impact / Countries / Uganda Uganda Share Page Adolescent Girls in Uganda Girls living in Uganda face a number of challenges that can impact their well-being, development and future.
 Those attending school often face gender bias and discrimination in textbooks, the curriculum, and from the teachers themselves.
 In poorer or more rural families, it is more difficult for girls to attend school, as education is often considered only important for boys.
 Girls in Uganda are more likely to drop out of school, marry early, and experience poverty than their male counterparts.
 Read more.
 What is Girl Up doing in Uganda?
 Girl Up is supporting adolescent girls in Uganda by funding UN Refugee Agency (UNHCR) programs that aim to ensure displaced girls get enrolled in school and have access to a quality education.
 Expanding access to Education The program includes textbooks, school fee payments and the provision of required uniforms, allowing girls whose families may not have been able to afford education to attend.
 Classrooms, washrooms, and recreational facilities are being built in school with high refugee enrollment, to increase capacity and allow access to more students.
 Ensuring the quality of education Innovative learning techniques are being implemented to enhance the quality of girls’ education and improve their literacy.
 The “Girls Education Movement” creates girls’ clubs to encourage their enrollment and involvement in class.
 The “Newspaper in Education” program provides non-textbook reading material and seeks to encourage and build a love for reading.
 Providing a safe learning environment In order to help girls feel safe and supported at school, the program is focused on hiring and retaining female teachers.
 Teachers undergo trainings on best teaching practices and gender-sensitivity.
+Raise funds for refugee girls in Uganda here.
 About Uganda Uganda is a land-locked country in East Africa.
 It became officially known as the Republic of Uganda after it gained its independence from the United Kingdom in 1962.
 While the official language is English, approximately 40 languages are spoken across the country, with Luganda being the most common.
 The country has one of the youngest population in the world, with a median age of 15 years.
 Since the end of 2013, Uganda has seen a significant increase in the number of refugees crossing its borders.
 The refugee population is made up of a number of nationalities, and refugees in nine settlements as well as the capital city of Kampala.